Did you know that WordPress comes with a built-in feature that allows you to undo changes and go back to a previous version of a post?

 How to use Post Revisions to Undo Changes in WordPress

-WordPress displays the number of revisions under the ‘Document’ panel on the post/page edit screen.
+WordPress displays the number of revisions under the ‘Post’ section in the Settings panel on the right.

 Changes made in each revision will be highlighted in green and pink colors.
 On the top, you can see the user who made these changes, time, and other information.